shirpaltman/CPP_EX1_24/README.md

 ***
 ### Algorithms ###

+`Algorithms.cpp contains the implementation of various graph algorithms.
+It includes functions for performing Depth-First Search (DFS) traversal, checking if a graph is connected, finding the shortest path between two vertices, detecting cycles in a graph, determining if a graph is bipartite, and identifying negative cycles in a graph.
+These algorithms are essential for analyzing and manipulating graph data structures, offering insights into their properties and behavior.`
 ***

 ### DFS
 This function performs Depth-First Search (DFS) traversal starting from the specified vertex in the given graph (myGraph).
 It marks visited vertices in the provided vector visited.